 Fast forward through University (awesome time, I <3 FSU!), I was miserable.
 I wasn’t chasing my dreams because that wasn’t “normal.”

-Like many others, I ended up moving abroad to teach English for a year; it seemed like the only sensible way to travel considering I’m, unfortunately, not a trust fund baby, heiress, or have been successful in growing a money tree in my backyard.
+I finally had enough and like many others, I ended up moving abroad to teach English for a year.
+It seemed like the only sensible way to travel considering I’m, unfortunately, not a trust fund baby, heiress, or have been successful in growing a money tree in my backyard.

 I saved up money by working three jobs, THREE JOBS, for two years.

 On May 5th, 2011, I hopped on a one-way flight, alone, without a job waiting (not even a hotel reservation!), to Bangkok, that was on a continent I’d never been to before.
 Yeah…